byte-physics/igortest/docu/sphinx/source/guided-tour.rst

 Guided Tour
 ===========

-To visualize the functionality of the unit testing framework, we will start with a guided tour in which we create our first unit and test it with the unit testing framework.
-The tour will cover the following steps:
+To visualize the functionality of the Igor Pro Universal Testing Framework, we will start with a guided tour in which we create our first unit and test it with the Igor Pro Universal Testing Framework.
+The tour will cover the following
+steps:

 * :ref:`tour_create`
 * :ref:`tour_test`